amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 ## Current state of a code block

-My blog uses Astro as its blog engine, which uses Shiki for syntax highlighting with a [dual theme support](/blog/dual-shiki-themes-with-astro/).
-The foundational configuration is provided by the `astro.config.ts` file which I’ll be going to use.
+My blog uses Astro as its blog engine, which uses Shiki for syntax highlighting with [dual theme support](/blog/dual-shiki-themes-with-astro/).
+The foundational configuration is provided by the astro.config.ts file, which I’ll be going to use.

-Shiki automatically adds `data-language` attribute to a code block.
-This is the key to extract language information for the header labels.
+Shiki automatically adds a data-language attribute to a code block.
+This is the key to extracting language information for the header labels.
 Let’s take the following code block as an example.

 <img src="/images/astro-blog/blog-2.png" width="640" />